 Plantations are planned under the Plantation and Reforestation Code, which contains strict requirements to protect numerous environmental features.
 Plans detailing how each section of forest will be harvested in line with the Code will be published in the harvest plan section of our website as they are finalised.
 View the current harvest plan.

-The Tarkeeth plantations are situated within a broader forested landscape, which includes National Parks and native State Forests managed for conservation, recreation and timber production.
+The Tarkeeth State Forest plantations are situated within a broader forested landscape, which includes National Parks and native State Forests managed for conservation, recreation and timber production.

 While the trees in the Tarkeeth plantations were specifically planted for future timber production, our staff work in the bush every day and are passionate about conserving wildlife which is why we carefully plan all our work before we touch a single tree.